 Oh hello.
 It is so good to meet you.

 I am a story-spinner for souls with one foot in the street & another in the milky way, souls with dawn-filled lungs, warm & numinous, the softest kind of wound.
 I make art to remind you what it means to sing back to the thunder.

 I was born in the autumn of 1999.
-Currently I live in Singapore, where I collect words & miracles & quietly make beautiful things.
+I am from Singapore but currently I live in New Jersey.
+I collect words & miracles, & quietly make beautiful things.
 Sometimes people mistake me for a ghost.
 There is a soft & persistent mumbling in my head, so I write it down.

-Here are some of the kind words readers have used to describe my work: “incredibly hollowing”, “delicate yet devastating”, “intimate, truthful, and compelling”, "luminous ... the burning and the light", & “like a breath you didn’t know you were holding finally released into the evening air, in peaceful solitude”.
-If you might be interested in experiencing more of it, you can receive my love letters here, or support my art here.
+Here are some of the kind words readers have used to describe my work: “incredibly hollowing”, “delicate yet devastating”, “intimate, truthful, and compelling”, "luminous ... the burning and the light", & “haunted with such hope, nerve and tenderness that break the heart open”.
+If you might be interested in experiencing more of it, you can receive my love letters here, or support my work here.
 If you’d like to interview me, write about the work I do, or invite me to speak at your event, this is the place.